The RFORCE Index is an comprehensive performance metric created by RFORCE, which:

 LEN: Number of events of team with the most number of events attended (for calibration purposes)

-At each event, a team will earn EPs, and these EPs will be multiplied by the RFER, leading to a team’s Event Score (ES), for that event.
+At each event, a team earns EPs, which are then multiplied by the RFER, producing a team’s Event Score (ES), for that event.
+The ES of one event can also be interpreted as the RFORCE for that one particular event.

 ES Formula:

-Finally = all of a team’s Event Scores throughout a season are averaged to prudence that team’s standing RFORCE:
+Finally, all Event Scores of a team are averaged throughout the season to yield that team’s standing RFORCE:

 EN: Team’s current number of events in that season

-The Team Leaderboards are generated using teams’ RFORCEs.
+The Team Rankings are then generated using teams’ RFORCEs.

 Attribution explains how the RFORCEs for individuals (those that don’t have Robot Events data directly), are determined and categorized in the rankings.
 For Athletes and Coaches, we combine the team data with our own data (profile information) to attribute points based on their role.

-Coaches are attributed all of their team’s points in that season and are ranked in their own Leaderboard.
+Coaches are attributed all of their team’s points in that season and are ranked in their own Ranking.

 Based on an Athletes primary role, here is how EPs from an event are attributed.
-All attributed EPs are affected by that event’s RFER as well.
+All attributed EPs are ones affected by that event’s RFER as well.
+It is essentially attributing a portion of their teams points to the one most responsible.

 Drivers: Qualification Rank, Finals Rank, Driver Skills Rank